shilmi/Getting-and-Cleaning-Data/README.md

 Module 3 of Coursera Data Science Specialization
 This repository hosts the R code and documentation files for the Data Science's track course "Getting and Cleaning data", available in coursera.

-The dataset being used is: Human Activity Recognition Using Smartphones
+The dataset being used is: Human Activity Recognition Using Smartphones which was originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 **Files**